handlebauer/pulse/packages/ops/README.md

     - Input: Reads from `packages/web/scripts/db/stations.json`
     - Output: Writes to `packages/web/scripts/db/filtered-stations.json`
     - Current filters: Talk and news stations only
+    - Supports "preserved" stations: Stations that will never be filtered out, regardless of category

 You can run the full pipeline or individual steps: